Skip to main content

 3 - src: /sites/elevidyshcp/files/2024-09/ELE-HCP-3.0-Crecent-12-001.json / styles: top: 4841px;right: -433px;width: 667px;height: 2007px;transform: scaleX(-1); / flip x: 1

-ELEVIDYS micro-dystrophin expression shown in three studies
+ELEVIDYS micro-dystrophin expression at 12 weeks in 3 studies

-ELEVIDYS micro-dystrophin expression shown in three studies
+ELEVIDYS micro-dystrophin expression at 12 weeks in 3 studies

 * All patients received 1.33 x 1014 vg/kg, as measured by ddPCR.